KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 There are 4 possiblities for ripple delete (point 1 and 2 are the classical `Ripple Delete`):

-1. On the active track: Cut out the piece on the clip which you don't want with :kbd:`Shift + R`.
+1. On the active track: Cut out the piece on the clip which you do not want with :kbd:`Shift+R`.
 Right click on that piece and choose :menuselection:`Extract Clip`.
 This removes the clip and slides everything else to the left to fill the gap.
 The playhead stays were you made the last cut.

 2. On the active track: Empty spaces between clips can only be removed by right click on empty space and choose :menuselection:`Remove Space`.

-3. On all tracks together: Mark `In` and `Out` points in the Project Monitor or on the Timeline, then choose :menuselection:`Timeline --> Removal --> Extract Timeline Zone` (or :kbd:`Shift + X`).
+3. On all tracks together: Mark `In` and `Out` points in the Project Monitor or on the Timeline, then choose :menuselection:`Timeline --> Removal --> Extract Timeline Zone` (or :kbd:`Shift+X`).
 Kdenlive deletes all footage between the `In` and `Out` points in unlocked tracks, slides everything else back to fill the gap, and puts the playhead on the In point.

-4. On the active track with `Insert Mode`: Cut out the piece on the clip which you don't want with :kbd:`Shift + R`.
+4. On the active track with `Insert Mode`: Cut out the piece on the clip which you don't want with :kbd:`Shift+R`.
 Hit `Delete`.
 This removes the clip and slides everything else to the left to fill the gap.
 The playhead stays were you made the last cut.

 .. _three_point_editing: